 Each year around this time, parents start asking me about summer camp.
 They want to know which are the best ones.
-Just like with choosing preschool, I can’t give you a simple answer to that.
-Because it all depends on what your needs or goals are.
+Just like with choosing preschool, I can’t give you a simple answer.
+Because what’s “best” depends on what your needs or goals are.

 So, I recommend that before you look at camps, you first answer these questions for yourself.

 - Scope: Do you need full-time care all summer while you work?
-Or full-time care for a few weeks out of the summer so you can focus on adult projects those weeks?
-Or part-time enrichment camps every day that leave the afternoons for free play?
-I’ve also heard of families that when they visit the grandparents, they enroll the children in a part-time day camp, which may be more fun than hanging out at the grandparents house all day, and allow the adults some time to do adult activities.
+Or full-time care for a few weeks so you can focus on adult projects?
+Or part-time enrichment camps that leave the afternoons for free play?
+(I know families that when they visit the grandparents, they enroll the children in a part-time day camp, which may be more fun than hanging out at the grandparents’ house all day, and allows the adults some time to do adult activities.)

 - Location: I’ve often enrolled my kids in camps that are quite a ways from home.
-(Like wilderness camps and farm camps that were both about 40 minutes from our house.)
-It works for me, because my work is portable, so I just bring my laptop and while they’re at camp, I sit at nearby parks or coffee shops and get my work done.
+(Like wilderness camps and farm camps that were both about 40 minutes from our suburban house.)
+It works for me, because I just bring my laptop and while they’re at camp, I sit at nearby parks or coffee shops and get my work done.
 But you may prefer to stick closer to home or your workplace.

 - Age requirements.
-There are plenty of camps for kids age 6 – 12.
+There are plenty of camps for age 6 – 12.
 It’s harder to find camps for little ones, and if you do, they tend to be EITHER full-time child care OR very short – a few hours at a time.
-Versus camps for older kids can have a wide range of schedules.

 The next question is what are your goals for having a child attend summer camp?